infrawatch/feature-verification-tests/roles/common/README.md

 For pod_tests.yml tasks:

-    common_pod_test_id
-      - polarion ID number for each test. common_pod_list
+    common_pod_list
       - list of pods to validate
     common_pod_status_str
       - status of pods to check
     common_pod_nspace
       - list of projects where pods exist

 For subscription_tests.yml tasks: